-It’s fitting that we would chat with Ana Golja about her experience producing and starring in the film The Cuban, which is now set to open the Canadian Film Festival on Super Channel.
+It’s fitting that we would chat with Ana Golja about her experience producing and starring in the film The Cuban (which recently opened the Canadian Film Festival on Super Channel and is now set to open the Lavazza Drive-In Film Festival).
 We had been tracking the film and her journey for a long time, and in addition, the night before she was set to speak to us, we found out about her 2011 series Clue for the first time.
 Golja has always been a favourite performer of ours and it was a wonderful experience to finally be able to sit down with her and talk about The Cuban, which is a delightful and heartfelt film.

 The following is a condensed and edited version of our candid phone interview with multi-hyphenate Ana Golja of The Cuban.

 *This interview originally ran on May 20, 2020*